codenvibes/CS/13 CTFS & LABS/THM/THM - OVERPASS.md

 ##### Recon (Information Gathering)

-Connecting to the TryHackMe VPN
+###### Connecting to the TryHackMe VPN

+Before interacting with the target machine, I first connected to the TryHackMe VPN using my `.ovpn` configuration file.
+This establishes a secure tunnel that allows access to the target machine’s internal network.

+Command:

 We’ll first want to check the target for any open ports that we can exploit.